Frequently Asked Questions

 How do SWAROVSKI CREATED DIAMONDS achieve their final form?

 A SWAROVSKI CREATED DIAMOND has the added benefit of being faceted from its raw form by our Master Cutters who are absolute experts in their trade and trained to create an indistinguishable created diamond of impressive quality.
 With over 125 years of cutting and precision faceting experience, our expertise is unparalleled to ensure you receive a stone of exquisite beauty.

 Does Swarovski create colored laboratory-grown diamonds?

-One of the benefits of choosing a SWAROVSKI CREATED DIAMOND is that they are able to be crafted in 16 enchanting fancy colors, the most comprehensive array in the market.
-With the judging criteria - hue, saturation, and tone - identical for natural and laboratory-grown diamonds, you are assured of brilliant creativity and optimum color radiance in a range of hues that surpass the boundaries of nature.
+One of the benefits of choosing a SWAROVSKI CREATED DIAMOND is that they can be crafted in 19 enchanting fancy colors, the most comprehensive array of fancy colors in the market.
+With the judging criteria - hue, saturation, and tone - identical for mined and laboratory-created diamonds, you are assured of brilliant creativity and optimum color radiance in a range of hues that surpass the boundaries of nature.
 This 21st-century update on the classic diamond offers a choice that celebrates next-generation values with eternal elegance.

 What is a simulated diamond?

 A diamond simulant is not a diamond at all as the chemical properties are completely dissimilar.
 They can be made out of anything from glass to Cubic Zirconia.
 While they may look similar at first, diamond simulants aren’t as hard and don’t have the same optical properties as diamonds, so they show signs of wear more easily, and are not as radiant.
 Diamond simulants and laboratory-created diamonds often get confused, but they are completely unconnected and very different.